I LOVE this EASY DIY Christmas Table Centerpiece Idea. Make a FUN Red Truck Christmas Village everyone will enjoy, with steps & how-to video.

-Now, those Vintage Red Vehicles are actually Christmas Ornaments from Target.
+Now, that vintage red truck and car are actually Christmas ornaments from Target.

 You can also find cute versions at Hobby Lobby and WalMart.
-You’ll spend about $3-5 each on these, so this whole DIY Red Truck Christmas Table Centerpiece can be done pretty cheaply.
+You’ll spend about $3-5 each on these, so this whole DIY Christmas Truck Centerpiece can be done pretty cheaply.

-More Pics of the Finished DIY Christmas Table Centerpiece
+More Pics of this DIY Christmas Table Centerpiece Idea

 Thanks for checking out my DIY Red Truck Christmas Table Centerpiece tutorial.
 Have fun crafting and Merry Christmas!